 The RCM current sensor detects current imbalance which indicates current is flowing to ground.
 The sensor cannot determine the exact location.
-It just reports the sum of all residual current in the PDU and devices plugged into it.
+It just reports the sum of all residual current in the PDU and devices plugged into it, which is either per inlet or per inlet pole, depending on the model.

 Most equipment leaks a small amount of current and the UL/IEC 60950-1 standard for IT equipment permits up to 3mA.
-The RCM reports the sum so if twenty plugged-in devices - each leaking 1mA, the RCM sensor reports 20mA.
+For example, if a PDU has one RCM sensor on its inlet and twenty plugged-in devices -- each leaking 1mA, the RCM sensor then reports the sum - 20mA.